 - Page of the company logbook containing the entry for the particular sickness or accident (Certified true copy)

 - A certified true copy of Medical findings issued by the attending doctor or the hospital records.

-Here are the application requirements in availing salary loan at SSS:
+Here are the application requirements for availing salary loan at SSS:

 - Member Loan Application Form

-- SSS digitalized ID or E6 with any to valid IDs that have a recent photo
+- SSS digitalized ID or E6 with any valid IDs that have a recent photo